conjure-cp/conjure/docs/essence.rst

 Cardinality attributes take arguments, but the rest of the arguments do not.
 Function domains are partial by default, and using the "total" attribute makes them total.

-To explicitly specify a function, use a parenthesized list of assignments, each of the form ``input --> value``, preceded by the keyword ``function``.
+To explicitly specify a function, use a list of assignments, each of the form ``input --> value``, inside round brackets and preceded by the keyword ``function``.

 .. code-block:: essence